 Bowmore is roughly equidistant from Islay's two ferry ports - Port Askaig and Port Ellen served by CalMac from Kennacraig Winter Summer).
 Getting to Kennacraig? - see main Islay page.

-The Whisky Exchange lists 117 expressions of Bowmore - most of them Distillery Bottlings, including various editions of the famous Black Bowmore, but these now sell at approaching £10k each.
-Bankers will no doubt head straight for the single cask 1964 bottled at 46yo - a mere £12k!
+The Whisky Exchange lists some 60 expressions of Bowmore - most of them Distillery Bottlings, including the famous Black Bowmore, but these now sell for £20k.

 Despite the plethora of distillery bottlings, you can also find independent bottlings of Bowmore.